BsFelipe/recipeApp/README.md

 In this study project i'm using you free API

+> And  Thanks so much to florinpop17 (https://www.youtube.com/channel/UCeU-1X402kT-JlLdAitxSMA), your videos is helping me a lot!

 ********************

 Is not finishd yet, in the next few days i'll finish the last features